Keira Walsh: 2017

 With Manchester City, Walsh won all three women's domestic titles over what would be a regular 2016–17 season (2016 FA WSL, 2016 WSL Cup, 2016–17 FA Women's Cup); the WSL ran calendar year seasons until 2017, curtailing the season (known as the Spring Series) in spring to start a new one in autumn that matched European schedules.
 During the season, Walsh captained City for the first time, on 9 May 2017 in a 3–0 win over Bristol City.
 For the 2017 FA Women's Cup final a few days later, in which City defeated Birmingham 4–1, Walsh was named player of the match, saying only that "it was a real team effort" and that it was special to win a trophy at Wembley; Cushing and captain Steph Houghton heaped praise on Walsh's performance and maturity.
-City was the first team to hold all three England women's domestic trophies at the same time, but were denied another title by Chelsea, who won the Spring Series and left City second in a tight race decided on the final day.
+City was the first team to hold all three England women's domestic trophies at the same time, but were denied another title by Chelsea, which won the Spring Series and left City second in a tight race decided on the final day.